-Mohammed VI Polytechnic University
+Agrobioscience Program, Mohammed VI Polytechnic University, Benguerir, Morocco

 Results Disinfection requirements were met by holding composting temperature steady in the thermophilic range for 24 days.
-The technology greatly improved composting conditions, and fnal compost product in terms of temperature, pH, electrical conductivity (EC), C/N ratio, OM degradation, nitrogen transformation, humifcation, and cation exchange capacity (CEC).
-The FTIR spectra revealed that there was enrichment of aromatic compounds and reduction in aliphatic structures and easily assimilated peptide components by microorganisms, indicating the humifcation degree increased, the fnal compost stabilized, and confrming the efciency of composting.
+The technology greatly improved composting conditions, and final compost product in terms of temperature, pH, electrical conductivity (EC), C/N ratio, OM degradation, nitrogen transformation, humification, and cation exchange capacity (CEC).
+The FTIR spectra revealed that there was enrichment of aromatic compounds and reduction in aliphatic structures and easily assimilated peptide components by microorganisms, indicating the humification degree increased, the final compost stabilized, and confirming the efficiency of composting.
 Consequently, the new technology produced a mature compost in only 30 days compared with the standard period of 90–270 days for traditional composting.
-Conclusion Notably, the new technology may be a sustainable alternative for GW management that converts waste into compost and could be benefcial for agricultural uses.